smeetvikani/dsp/01a-install.md

 Did you install Python 2 or 3?
 Why?

->> REPLACE THIS TEXT WITH YOUR RESPONSE
+>> I have installed 3 because all the libraries that were recommened for the course are avaiable in python 3.
+Also, some syntax is different for both versions but the changes are minor.
+Majority of the code I have encountered online is formatted for python 3.

 ### Q2.
-Which Python Version Installed
+Which Python Version because

 In the Terminal:

 `python3 --version`

->> REPLACE THIS TEXT WITH YOUR RESPONSE
+>> Python 3.6.3 :: Anaconda custom (64-bit)